vmstan/gravity-sync/README.md

 cd gravity-sync
 ```

-**MAKE SURE YOU REPLACE THE ZIP VERSIONS WITH THE LATEST ONE**

-Please note the script **must** be run from a folder in your user home directory (ex: /home/pi/gravity-sync) -- I wouldn't suggest changing the folder name.
+Please note the script **must** be run from a folder in your user home directory (ex: /home/USER/gravity-sync) -- I wouldn't suggest changing the gravity-sync folder name.

 ## Configuration

 After you clone the base configuration, you will need to create a configuration file called `gravity-sync.conf` in the same folder as the script.
-There will be a file called gravity-sync.conf.example that you can use as the basis for your file.
-Make a copy to remove the .example
+There will be a file called `gravity-sync.conf.example` that you can use as the basis for your file.

+Make a copy example file and modify it with your site specific settings.

 ```
 cp gravity-sync.conf.example gravity-sync.conf